 The Night Guard

 The night guard, or sometimes called a mouth protector or a bite splint, basically is available in three types.
 First, you can get a stock night guard at any sporting goods store or even department store.
 They are a bit bulky and not much can be done to adjust their fit.
 The second option is used by many young athletes, that is the boil and bite mouth protector.
 Purchased anywhere, you place in hot water to soften, place it in your mouth and shape it around your teeth using your finger, your tongue and even a good solid bite.
-If you have the staff at Smile Eden Prairie make your night guard they will make an impression of your teeth and use a special material to custom fit the night guard.
+If you have the dentist at Smile Eden Prairie make your night guard they will make an impression of your teeth and use a special material to custom fit the night guard.
 This avenue will provide the most comfort, fit and protection.
 The night guard usually covers just your upper teeth.
 The night guard should be not only comfortable but resist tears, be durable and easy to keep clean and should not restrict your breathing or even your speech.

 Night Guard Benefits

 A custom night guard will go a long way in positioning your jaw to the promote muscle relaxation.
 By reducing that stress in your jaw it will provide a sense of relief that then allows you to sleep better and relax more.
 With a simple night guard you can eliminate clenching and grinding and all of the negative side effects that can come from this common problem.
 You may prevent snoring by allowing you to breathe better.
 Your morning headaches have gone away and your sleep patterns have improved.
 By not damaging your teeth you have put money back into your pocket by eliminating the restorative dental procedures in your future.
 Excessive wear, chipped teeth and damaged fillings or damaged crowns can all easily result from grinding and clenching at night.
 You can also grind away and remove the enamel on your teeth.
 Not immediately visible but now that tooth or teeth are also more susceptible to oral damage like cavities.